Set your guide strategy

 • For guides that fit these categories, robust audio and video content may be designed primarily for off-site consumption or to engage visitors while they wait.

-Having a clear sense of who you expect to use your guide will help you make smart decisions about what to include.
+When you have a clear sense of who you expect to use your guide, you can make smart decisions about what to include.
 You know your organization’s visitors the best, so consider the types of visitors who will use your guide to enhance their experience.

 Prompts